 Major support for Duane Slick: The Coyote Makes the Sunset Better is provided by The Andy Warhol Foundation for the Visual Arts, The Aldrich Council, and the Artist's Resource Trust.
 The catalogue for Duane Slick: The Coyote Makes the Sunset Better is generously supported by the Eric Diefenbach and James-Keith Brown Publications Fund and the RISD Professional Development Fund.
 Preferred Art Logistics Provider: Crozier Fine Arts.

-Top image: Duane Slick, Midnight in the Metaphysical Economy, 2021.
+Top image: Duane Slick, There Are No Endings, 2018.
 Courtesy of the artist